Cataract Surgery Brisbane

 Will I need glasses after cataract eye surgery ?

-Option 1: Monofocal artificial lens implant in both eyes, focused for distance.
+Option 1: Monofocal artificial lens implant in both eyes.

-The traditional approach has been to insert lens implants which have a single focal point that are focused for distance in both eyes.
+The traditional approach has been to insert lens implants which provide excellent distance vision in both eyes.
 It is a very good option for those who wish to have excellent distance vision without glasses but who are happy to wear glasses for near (eg reading) and intermediate distance (eg using computers, reading the dashboard of a car).

-Option 2: Monofocal artificial lens implant in both eyes, focused for near.
+Option 2: Multifocal artificial lens implant in both eyes.

 CAN I HAVE CATARACT SURGERY IN BRISBANE IF I DON’T HAVE PRIVATE HEALTH INSURANCE?